 The Sydenham Bruce Trail Club was formed in July 1962.
 In 2012, we celebrated 50 years as our volunteer work continues to preserve and protect the Niagara Escarpment, and provide public access via the Bruce Trail to this magnificent corridor of nature.
-We held several special events throughout the year 2012 and our 50th Birthday Party celebration was on July 15, 2012 - DETAILS HERE.

 The Bruce Trail, Canada's oldest and longest footpath, provides the only continuous public access to the magnificent Niagara Escarpment, a UNESCO World Biosphere Reserve.
 It is one of only fifteen such reserves in all of Canada.
 The Sydenham section of the Bruce Trail (shown on the left) is managed by the Sydenham Bruce Trail Club (SBTC).

 Members of the SBTC volunteer their time to build the Bruce Trail along an established optimum route from Blantyre to Wiarton, Ontario, Canada.
 The main trail in the Sydenham section is 170 km long with numerous side trails that provide access to the main trail or, in some cases, link to the main trail allowing for loop walks.
 The work involves such activities as: 1) acquiring landowner permission, 2) building the footpath, 3) erecting structures such as foot bridges and signs, and 4) regular trail maintenance.
 SBTC members do not always work alone.
 For major projects some community groups assist.
 The Sydenham Bruce Trail Club (SBTC) is one of nine clubs that are governed by the Bruce Trail Conservancy (BTC).
 The SBTC is governed by an elected executive.